 The Azure deployment will be processed and finally end up in a screen like this.
 Wait until you see four successful deployments.
 Now click on the Go to resource group button

 In the Resource Group view click on the new AutopilotManager App Service:

-After the stop and start you can verify if the app service is running correctly by clicking on the URL (copy the URL as well as we need it in the next step):
+Now you can verify if the app service is running correctly by clicking on the URL (copy the URL as well as we need it in the next step):

 You should end up on a web page like this:

 Congratulation the app service is running.
 It is still not usable as we need to configure very important Authentication details on the App registration in Azure AD.
 Please proceed with Step 4.